-The Authority defines nonoperating revenues as investment and interest income.
+The Authority defines nonoperating revenues as investment and interest income, federal reimbursements of debt service, and collections on loans previously written off.
 All other revenues are derived from normal operations of the Authority.
-Nonoperating expenses are defined as interest expense.
+Nonoperating expenses are defined as interest expense and loan losses.
 All other expenses are a result of normal operations.